 What is the treatment for multicentric reticulohistiocytosis?

-Because approximately 30% of cases may stem from an underlying malignancy, evaluation for a possible malignancy is essential.
-Thorough history taking and physical examination with age-appropriate cancer screening is recommended if symptoms of multicentric reticulohistiocytosis are present.
+Because approximately 30% of cases may stem from underlying malignancy, evaluation for a possible malignancy is essential.
+Thorough history taking and physical examination with age-appropriate cancer screening are recommended if symptoms of multicentric reticulohistiocytosis are present.